Water-damage inspection

 Where do inspectors check for water damage?

 Inspectors typically start from the top and work their way down a home/building structure.
-Here’s where they’ll look:
+Here’s where they’ll usually look:

 • Attic